 Henry Knox Facts: Early Life

-Henry Knox’s early years planted the seeds for his future successes.
-He was born to William and Mary Knox who were of Scots-Irish descent.
-Due to financial reasons his father left the family and showed up in St. Eustatius where he died from unknown reasons.
-Henry, the oldest of his siblings, was saddled with the responsibility to be a leader.
+Henry Knox's early years planted the seeds for his future successes.
+He was born to William and Mary Knox, who were of Scots-Irish descent.
+Due to financial reasons, his father left the family and showed up in St. Eustatius, where he died for unknown reasons.
+Henry, the oldest of his siblings, was saddled with the responsibility of being a leader.
 As the Lord would have it, someone came along that gave him a unique opportunity.

 Henry Knox Facts: American Revolution